-Besides that which is essential for photosynthesis, namely carbon dioxide, water, and sunlight, grapevines also require a range of nutrients in order to grow, survive and prosper.
-These nutrients are split into two groups depending on scale of requirement, macro and micronutrient, the former being those required in larger amounts.
-Nitrogen is the most abundant soil‐derived macronutrient in the grapevine.
-It plays a major role in all processes and a significant amount of nitrogen is essential for normal vine growth.
-In viticulture a nitrogen deficiency may affect key metabolic functions and retard shoot development and bunch formation.
-In winemaking a shortage of yeast assimilable nitrogen can result in problematic fermentations.
-In this article I will explore nitrogen in viticulture from soil to bottle.
+Besides that which is essential for photosynthesis, namely carbon dioxide, water, and sunlight, grapevines also require a range of nutrients to grow, survive and prosper.
+These nutrients are split into two groups depending on the scale of requirement, macro and micronutrient, the former being those required in larger amounts.
+Phosphorus is essential for plant growth.
+It is a component of cell membranes and DNA and plays a vital role in photosynthesis, the movement of sugars, and carbohydrate storage within the vine.
+Deficiency of phosphorus in vines can result in reduced vine vigour and yellowing of the interveinal area of basal leaves.
+In extreme cases, this may be followed by early defoliation of these leaves.
+Poor bud initiation and fruit set may also be observed.
+In this article, I will explore phosphorus in viticulture from soil to bottle.

 Earlier this year, I featured as a panel member for a Real Business of Wine webinar titled ‘Getting the Horn’.
 Throughout the webinar, the panel explored biodynamics with Monty Waldin, the world’s leading expert on biodynamic wine.
 Whilst several of my peers did challenge the notion of biodynamics, I was hesitant to do so, feeling the forum was not the most appropriate of places in which to voice my somewhat fierce opposition to Steiner and his quackery.
 Shortly after the webinar I released an Instagram video briefly summarising my position, admittedly it wasn’t terribly succinct, was a little provocative and did little to convince others as to why they should take a more active position against aspects of biodynamics.
 Here I hope to lay out my position more clearly, explaining why I so vehemently oppose individuals who profiteer from pseudoscience.